berehovskyi/apex-stream/docs/README.md

 ### [IComparator](/docs/Functional-Interfaces/IComparator.md)

 A function that takes two arguments of `Object` type and returns an `Integer` value, which represents a comparison result.
-Typically is used for sorting.
+Typically, is used for sorting.
 Permits comparison of null arguments.

 ### [IConsumer](/docs/Functional-Interfaces/IConsumer.md)